verazb/verazb.github.io/index.md

   <details style="margin-bottom:20px;">
     <summary style="color:#2a7ae2;">Abstract</summary>

   This paper develops a new approach to identifying timing moral hazard in health insurance contracts when deductible choice is endogenous.
 I set up a dynamic model of healthcare consumption where individuals exceed a high deductible after a large health shock.
-I show that individuals either strategically prepone care from the year after the shock and keep a high deductible, or postpone and switch to a low deductible the year after.
-The identification of timing moral hazard exploits the randomness of shock timing within a calendar year and future prices.
-Empirical results show little evidence for timing moral hazard, but significant differences in switching to a lower deductible.
-This pattern suggests that there is limited scope for preponing care, and within-year incentives are more important than cross-year incentives in shaping healthcare consumption.
+I show that individuals either strategically prepone care from the year after the shock and keep a high deductible, or do not retime and switch to a low deductible the year after.
+The identification of timing moral hazard exploits the randomness of shock timing within a calendar year.
+Empirical results show quantitatively significant timing moral hazard responses, which decrease with the time left to the deductible reset.
+This pattern suggests that there are substantial frictions to preponing, and that dynamic changes in incentives matter in shaping strategic timing responses.

   </details>